Energy Production

 First, microgrids—smaller power grids that can operate as part of the overall grid but also function independently—can provide greater security to those on the microgrid.
 Microgrids are resilient in natural disasters and provide emergency backup power.
 Microgrids also benefit communities; they provide an efficient, low-cost source of energy that relies on local jobs.
 In addition, a system built of micro-grids offers community consumers control over how their energy is produced, enabling the shift to renewable sources of energy that belong to the community,

-The Lincoln Park Solar Garden is an innovative project creates a new model for providing power that directly benefits community members in need.
+The Lincoln Park Solar Garden is an innovative project that created a new model for providing power that directly benefits community members in need.
 Typical community solar projects allow households or businesses to buy subscriptions to solar arrays, yet these subscriptions can be out of reach for low-income people or people with barrier issues such as bad credit.
 This project will generate renewable power for over 25 years and distribute the value of community solar to countless families in our city.

 What can you do?